CtrlAltWiz/Wigner-Crystal-Simulation-in-Pygame/README.md

 ### Contributing

-**Feel free to fork the repository and submit pull requests if you'd like to contribute or extend the functionality.**
+Feel free to fork the repository and submit pull requests if you'd like to contribute or extend the functionality!